-I can hardly criticize the welcome mat that the city rolled during the Super Bowl: not only was I not living in the US at the time, but virtually every international media source I scanned (and I surveyed many) formed a conclusion of the city’s hosting ability that was overwhelmingly positive.
-But I have noticed that, after approaching the city center by car from a number of directions, one of the most prominent gateways—the city’s welcome mat to wheeled vehicles—is also among the least satisfactory.
+I can hardly criticize the welcome mat that the city rolled during the Super Bowl: not only was I living outside the US at the time, but virtually every international media source I scanned (and I surveyed many) concluded that the city’s hosting ability that was top-notch.
+But I have noticed that, after approaching the city center by car from a number of directions, one of the most prominent entry paths—the city’s gateway welcome mat to wheeled vehicles—is also among the least satisfactory.
 When approaching downtown after getting off the I-70 interchange at Meridian Street, this is what a motorist will encounter at the first stop light intersection with McCarty Street:I have little complaints with the sign; it’s utilitarian, inoffensive, and widely reproduced at various entrances throughout the city, both at egress points from the downtown interstate system and when entering the city from a municipal boundary.
 But isn’t an essential aspect of downtowns—of urbanism in general—missing?

 I confess, I’m caviling about a sidewalk, yet again.
 During a block-long stretch of Madison Avenue, it is missing completely, on both sides of the street.
 It picks up again at the next intersection (the stoplight in the distance of the above photo), where it intersects with a small stub of Merrill Street.
 By any metric, it’s a strange oversight I’m hoping the City corrects in the near future, since, once a car travels north of McCarty Street, it has left the exit ramp and is fully integrated in the urban environment.
 (The City and various nonprofits have thoroughly mapped sidewalk deficiencies in central Indianapolis in the recent past.)
 But this stretch of the street still functions as a through-way for vehicles only; not only is it impractical for pedestrians to walk here safely, it is virtually impossible.

 Landscaping and street trees hug the curb, leaving little room for pedestrians even to walk through the grass.
 Granted, this 1.5-block stretch of Madison Avenue offers little attraction for pedestrians: virtually all buildings have backs turned away from to the road, giving little incentive for a person to access by foot.
+Even with sidewalks, it would be a nondescript gateway.
 Meanwhile, the parallel streets to Madison to either the east (Pennsylvania Street) or west (Meridian Street) offer perfectly acceptable sidewalks and better access to any buildings.
 So why does this stretch of the Madison Avenue entrance to downtown Indy exist under these conditions?

 The streetscape across approximately a one-quarter square mile stretch on the immediate south side of downtown Indianapolis has changed dramatically over the past twenty years.
 While the high-profile construction of Lucas Oil Stadium involved some changes in the right-of-way—including the elimination of two blocks of Merrill Street, indicated by the blue line—the source of the most significant alterations is the Fortune 500 to the stadium’s southeast: Eli Lilly and Company’s corporate headquarters.
 The pharmaceutical giant has played such a pivotal role in the growth and prosperity of Indianapolis that it is understandable that it should leverage changes to the road network as the needs for its campus grows.
 (Lilly also helped to fund a considerable amount of the city’s public art along the I-70 corridor coming from the airport.)
 The markings I made on the Google Map below shows the current street configuration:The first major transformation during my lifetime involved the removal of a segment of McCarty Street in the late 1980s.
 The street used to extend from Delaware Street to East Street, linking the Babe Denny/Pogue’s Run neighborhoods with Holy Rosary and Fletcher Place, but Lilly purchased that three-block right-of-way and developed it, indicated by the red line I’ve drawn on.